andre-cavalheiro/Home-Cinema/README.md

 to start normally chage to directory of project then run:
 > npm start

-_Requires nodejs and npm_
+Then open 127.0.0.1:3000 on your web browser

-_If running on debian based, install nodejs-legacy_
+_Requires the latest versions of nodejs and npm_